Frityet/ManagedC/README.md

 # ManagedC

-Library to add a rederence-counter GC to C. See `tests/src/` for examples
+Library to add a reference-counter GC to C. See `tests/src/` for examples

 ## Installation